dpt/davespace.co.uk/src/blog/20150131-branchless-sequences.md

 }
 ```

-We'll build the Aha binary, linking in our user function.
+We'll build the Aha binary, linking in our user function by specifying `EXAMPLE=test`.
 With only a few source files it's quick to build:

 ```
 $ make EXAMPLE=test aha